Shivbhadouria/Stock_market-Kafka-Project/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Stock Market Kafka Real-Time Data Engineering Project

+#NOTE: This is not Real-time Data but you can you Real-Time data by getting API.

 ## Introduction
 In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.